To our Square community:

-No matter what kind of business you run, you can create an online ordering page with Square Online Store that allows you to provide curbside pickup or local delivery.
+Whatever kind of business you run, you can create an online ordering page with Square Online and offer curbside pickup and on-demand delivery by your in-house staff or a DoorDash or Postmates courier.
 The online ordering page automatically integrates with all Square POS apps, Order Manager, and Customer Directory.
-We are waiving delivery fees through June 30, 2020 and there is no monthly fee for curbside pickup.
+There is no monthly fee for click & collect.

 Even without an online store, you can take payments remotely.
 You can use invoices to request and collect online payments for goods and services — no matter where you are.
 Customers can pay invoices from their mobile phone or computer with their debit or credit cards.

 Another option for collecting payments and making sales online is a virtual terminal, which turns your computer into a point-of-sale and allows you to key-in and charge credit and debit cards from your web browser.
 You can also use a virtual terminal to schedule recurring quick-charge or itemized sales for repeat customers.